raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### optional

-In programming jargon, a decorator is a function that takes an argument—such as a function, method, or object—and returns a new version of that object which has been transformed to provide new or changed functionality, while still retaining somethinmg of its orginal character.
+In programming jargon, a decorator is a function that takes an argument—such as a function, method, or object—and returns a new version of that object which has been transformed to provide new or changed functionality, while still retaining something of its original character.

 For example, `negation` is a function that decorates a boolean function by negating its result: